HangCcZ/Full-Stack-Social-Media-Deploy/README.md

 **This repo contains only the deployment version code.** [Click here to see the frontend code](https://github.com/HangCcZ/Full-Stack-Blog-Sharing-Frontend)

-### Future plans / updates:
+### Future plans and updates on the application:
- - Signup UI validation
+ - Signup validation
  - Update sign in notification
  - Add content field with markdown
  - Allow user to upload images